 Parsing complex legal and financial documents can be a challenge.
 A solution here is to add these documents to the AI engine, and easily apply semantic search in order to retrieve results.

-NLP Cloud proposes a semantic search API that gives you the opportunity to create your own semantic search engine with your own
+NLP Cloud proposes a semantic search API that allows you to create your own semantic

 business data, and then perform semantic search